Understand

 See

-• 3 Citadel (Giresun Kalesi) (above Zeytinlik).
+- 2 Citadel.
 24/7.
-A well-preserved citadel on the top of the promontory, built on the order of Pharnaces I of Pontus, son of king Mithridates III.
-At the highest point of the castle, there is the tomb of Atatürk’s personal guard, Topal Osman, a native.
-On the northern side, there is the Martyr’s Cemetery and the tomb of Kurbande, a follower of Haji Bektash Veli, a 13th-century Sufi saint.
+Atop the promontory, this was built around 190 BC by order of Pharnaces I of Pontus, son of king Mithridates III.
+At its highest point is the tomb of Atatürk’s bodyguard Topal Osman (1883-23), born in Giresun.
+North are the Martyr’s Cemetery and the tomb of Kurbande, a follower of the 13th century Haji Bektash Veli.
 Free.
-Giresun Castle (Q6041896) on Wikidata Giresun Castle on Wikipedia

 Do